-Waterbuck hunting will require long stalks in the savanna and woodlands.
-Waterbuck are very sort after trophies with their impressive horns that sweep back.
+Waterbuck hunting will require long stalks in the savanna and woodlands and are very sort-after trophies with their impressive horns that sweep back.

 - As the name suggests they are never far from water.

 - They can evade predators such as lion by rushing in to water.

 - Predatory cats are often reluctant to get their feet wet, even if it means missing out on a meal.